 Talk about the changes in your life since you’ve taken as Product Manager at Pepe Jeans.

 Being a Product Manager in Pepe Jeans is really cool because it is a big company but in the headquarters, we are not so many, so at the end of the day you have to multitask and it is very important for me.
 So, right now I am also doing the special production for the retail channel and it is so much fun working with the designers, pattern makers,… close!
 Here is where I can show my creativity and passion for this sector.

 Describe what do you do in your work?

 Basically you have to be very close to the stores in terms of product and have all of them always with the right product and sizes.
 It is really annoying when one customer leaves the store without buying because there is not a good size or the good style.
 Besides, I am doing some buying tasks as I said before for the special production.

 To be honest, I have to admit that I like everything about it.
 I really enjoy every day and as this sector is changing a lot; there is always something different every day.

 What advice would you pass along to those starting out in the Fashion Business?

-My advice is that you have to love and have passion for this sector.
-If you don’t feel that maybe is better to go for another sector because work in fashion is very demanding and you have to be 100% everyday.
+My advice is that you have to love and have a passion for this sector.
+If you don’t feel that maybe is better to go to another sector because work in fashion is very demanding and you have to be 100% every day.

-Besides, curiosity is other advice as this sector is changing really fast and coming new competitors every year; you have to be very fresh to bring success for your company.
+Besides, curiosity is another advice as this sector is changing really fast and coming to new competitors every year; you have to be very fresh to bring success for your company.